-In fact, the seven planets and metals of alchemy describe the most basic archetypes, familiar as the embodiments of Melancholy (Saturn), Power and Law (Jupiter), Love (Venus), War (Mars), Calm Reflection (Luna), Creative Life-Force (Sol) and Divine Communion (Mercury).
+In fact, the seven planets and metals of alchemy describe the most basic archetypes, familiar as the embodiments of Melancholy (Saturn), Power and Law (Jupiter), Love (Venus), War (Mars), Calm Reflection (Luna), Creative Life-Force (Sol) and Intelligence/Divine Communion (Mercury).
 Science can discover the true nature of alchemical symbolism and make corrections in the method of the Royal Art as necessary to the Great Work.

 Due to the science current at the time the early alchemists couched their psychology in astronomical and chemical terminology.
 For medieval Europe it was a return to Classical Greek and Roman pagan education – the origins of science.
 Back to the Library of Alexandria and the Classical four elements: Fire, Air, Water and Earth.

 Alchemist scientists like the great Robert Boyle (1627 – 1691) saw an analogy between the five elements and the four states of matter, heat (plasma), gas, liquid, solid, and organic matter.
 The fundamental elements of the universe today are the over 100 chemical elements (beginning with hydrogen, helium, and so forth) and the four forces: gravity, electromagnetic, weak and strong nuclear forces.

 The Future Renaissance

-The theories of the chemical elements, states of matter, four forces, and other views like string, quark and atomic theories, compliment the alchemical cosmology to form the fabric of the scientific alchemical worldview.
+The theories of the chemical elements, states of matter, four forces, and other views like string, quark and atomic theories, complement the alchemical cosmology to form the fabric of the scientific alchemical worldview.
 As science divides the whole into its parts and describes the relationships between them, so the Royal Art organizes and unites what the mechanistic scientific worldview has dissected and analyzed, and transforms it into a holistic way of life.

 The individual does not exist in a vacuum.
 If one is to “know thyself” one cannot exclude research in social psychology, group psychology, and political psychology.
 Archetypes such as those expressed by symbols of the Royal Art play a role in the body politic just as they do in the individual person.

-As the world becomes smaller thru scientific advances in transportation and communication, the different peoples and clans from across the globe are forced to learn about each other, and deal with each other as neighbors.
+As the world becomes smaller through scientific advances in transportation and communication, the different peoples and clans from across the globe are forced to learn about each other, and deal with each other as neighbors.
 Just as Asia has begun learning Western philosophy and science, and integrating the new knowledge with tradition for the improvement of its cities, the West is finally learning the lessons of Eastern mysticism.